Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-button-quick-reply.md

 # Send a Quick Reply Button

+In this code snippet you learn how to send a quick reply style button on WhatsApp.
+This uses Nexmo's [custom object](/messages/concepts/custom-object) facility.
+You can reference the WhatsApp developer docs for the specifics of the [message format](https://developers.facebook.com/docs/whatsapp/api/messages/message-templates/interactive-message-templates).

+When the message recipient clicks on the quick reply button, Nexmo will `POST` relevant data to your inbound message webhook URL.

 ## Example

 Ensure the following variables are set to your required values using any convenient method: